 When I told my colleagues this, I’m sure I would have got the same response if I’d have stuck two pencils up my nose and shouted wooble (referring to the header image).
 You must be mad, was their reaction.
 The Labour Ward, as the locals called it, was renowned as the scariest place in the hospital, ruled over by an amazonian tribe of women known as Madwives, capable of chewing the head off any bean counter, who comes within 200 yards.

 Surely not I thought, but having parked myself in the computer bay in the middle of the ward, I spent the first few days with holes being stared into the back of my head.
-It is a scary place.
+It is a very scary place.
 Then one of the locals discovered that I could make computers do what they were supposed to, so at least I had some useful reason for being, as far as the Madwives were concerned.

 Within a week or two the midwifery equivalent of Kala, scooped me up and started to explain some of the mystic arts that were underway in various corners of the place.

 It was a manic day.
 The ward downstairs was dinging and asking for help, clinic was two hours behind time and every delivery room was rammed.
 There was an inconsolable Dad sat on the floor at one end the corridor; a blazing row spilling out of a room at the other end; half a dozen women were labouring at home, referred to as, ‘in the community; and all this amongst the usual shouting, crying, ringing phones and bustling about of a normal day in Maternity.
 It happens now and again, Kala reassured me, this feels like one of those days when everything comes at once.